-If you don’t have the option of storing your boats and personal watercrafts, in a dry storage yard or garage then it is important to take the proper steps associated with these boat winterizing steps!
-We chatted with the boys down in our Outer Harbor Boat Repair Shop to get some valuable insight into what steps you don’t want to forget to take.
+If you don’t have the option of storing your boats and personal watercraft, in a dry storage yard or garage then it is important to take the proper steps associated with these Top 3 Boat Winterization Steps!
+We chatted with the boys down in our Outer Harbor Boat Repair Shop to get some valuable insight.
 After all, when that Spring feeling is back in the air you don’t want to miss one minute to get out there and enjoy Lake Havasu.

 3 Boat Winterizing Steps

-Please note there are many different factors when properly winterizing your boat, along with other considerations like freshwater versus saltwater, motor types, fuel types, etc. Please confirm any specific repair needs with your mechanic, or you can reach out to our knowledgeable boat mechanics for a winterization checkup.
+Please note there are many different factors when properly winterizing your boat.
+Along with other considerations like freshwater versus saltwater, motor types, fuel types, etc. Please confirm any specific repair needs with your mechanic.
+You can reach out to our knowledgeable boat mechanics for a winterization checkup.

-Before we get started it’s always smart to write down in a maintenance log the date and what work you did to your boat and or watercraft for future reference.
+Before we get started it’s always smart to write down in a maintenance log.
+Be sure to put the date and what work you did to your boat and or watercraft for future reference.

 Some folks may be surprised to hear that it’s actually good to have a full tank of fuel in your watercraft before parking it for the season.
 It is critical however to add premium gas stabilizers once you’ve decided to store it for the winter season.
 You can find a stabilizer in the Outer Harbor general store.